williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 1 – List your apps](id:step1)

-Use the [/api/v1/apps API](http://developer.okta.com/docs/api/resources/apps.html#list-applications) to return a list of all apps and collect the `id`, `name`, and `label` elements for each app to update.
+- For Outbound SAML, use the [/api/v1/apps API](http://developer.okta.com/docs/api/resources/apps.html#list-applications) to return a list of all apps and collect the `id`, `name`, and `label` elements for each app to update.
+- For Inbound SAML, use the [/api/v1/idps API](http://developer.okta.com/docs/api/resources/idps.html#list-identity-providers-with-defaults) to return a list of all identity providers and collect full response for each IdP to update.

+The following example shows a call for Outbound SAML apps.

 Request: `GET /api/v1/apps`